subsquid-quests/network-test-one-uniform-load-squid/README.md

 sqd down
 ```

+9. After the staking period ends, go to the [gateways staking page](https://app.subsquid.io/profile/gateways/) and unstake your tSQD - you will need them for other quests.

 # Quest Info

 | Category         | Skill Level                          | Time required (minutes) | Max Participants | Reward                              | Status |